LearnersBlock/learners-block/README.md

 Learner’s Block software is provided as a complete package ready to flash to an SD card, including an operating system with pre-defined keys that allow for automatic updates.
 To benefit from these automatic updates download the image files from our [downloads page](https://downloads.learnersblock.org).

 Alternatively, you can download these images from the GitHub releases page.
-There you will also find a 'pre-release' tagged 'development' which contains all the latest commits from the 'develop' branch.
-These images are still linked to our servers for automatic updates but will forever receive the latest commits in real-time from the 'develop' branch.

-Release names follow the following format:
+Release names follow the following formats:

 **Releases:**
 ```